We’re bringing the digital revolution to the flight deck

 Innovative technological implementation

-Captain Mary McMillan, said: “This new distribution agreement with our valued strategic partner Rockwell Collins marks a huge milestone in our strategy to bring the digital revolution to the flight deck.
-We look forward to working with Rockwell Collins on this important paradigm shift, together helping the global air transport industry to integrate digital technology in the cockpit.
+Captain Mary McMillan, said: “This new distribution agreement with our valued strategic partner Collins Aerospace marks a huge milestone in our strategy to bring the digital revolution to the flight deck.
+We look forward to working with Collins Aerospace on this important paradigm shift, together helping the global air transport industry to integrate digital technology in the cockpit.
 This 21st century concept of operations will be powered by the high-speed, cost-effective capabilities of SB-S and the new applications and services it enables.”

 I’m excited for pilots who are going to be using this communications platform.
 It changes everything for them, especially when it comes to weather and the ability to plan their routes most effectively, efficiently, and safely.”